Understanding what is a good cap rate and how to find properties with above-average ROI is key to making profitable real estate investments.

 Based on the definition, here is the cap rate formula:

-The cap rate formula consists of two main factors: net operating income (NOI) and current or fair market value (FMV).
-What do these factors mean?
+The cap rate formula consists of two main factors: the net operating income (NOI) and the current or fair market value (FMV) of the rental property.
+What do the factors mean?

 NOI = Annual Rental Income – Annual Rental Expenses

-The second factor, FMV, or fair market value simply refers to the value of the investment property at a certain time.
-Essentially, FMV is the price of the property.
+The second factor, FMV, or fair market value, simply refers to the value of the investment property at a certain time.
+Essentially, the FMV is the price that you pay for your rental property.

 Cap Rate Calculation Example

-The real estate investor will have a property with a cap rate of 10%.
-One main question remains: is this cap rate good?
+If the real estate investor purchases this income property, she will have a cap rate of 6%.
+The main question remains: “Is 6% a good cap rate?”